Planes, Trains and Automobiles: Remake

 In August 2020, a remake was reported to be in development, with Will Smith and Kevin Hart as the leads.
-In February 2023, Hart confirmed that the writing was already underway.
+In February 2023, Hart confirmed that the writing was underway.
+In an April 2025 interview with writer Aeysha Carr, she claimed to have written a script with Smith and Hart set to star, but that the project "fell apart" for numerous reasons.

-In December 2022, it was announced that Drew Barrymore and Adam Sandler would be starring in a different reboot of the film.
+In December 2022, it was reported that Drew Barrymore and Adam Sandler wanted to reboot the film with them starring in it.